Congenital pulmonary airway malformation: Treatment

 In most cases, a fetus with CPAM is closely monitored during pregnancy and the CPAM is removed via surgery after birth.
 Most babies with a CPAM are born without complication and are monitored during the first few months.
 Many patients have surgery, typically before their first birthday, because of the risk of recurrent lung infections associated with CPAMs.
 Some pediatric surgeons can safely remove these lesions using very tiny incisions using minimally invasive surgical techniques (thoracoscopy).
 However, some CPAM patients live a full life without any complication or incident.
 It is hypothesized that there are thousands of people living with an undetected CPAM.
 Through ultrasound testing employed in recent years, many more patients are aware that they live with this condition.
 Rarely, long standing CPAMs have been reported to become cancerous.

 Very large cystic masses might pose a danger during birth because of the airway compression.
 In this situation, a special surgical type of delivery called the EXIT procedure may be used.

 In rare extreme cases, where fetus's heart is in danger, fetal surgery can be performed to remove the CPAM.
 If non-immune hydrops fetalis develop, there is a near universal mortality of the fetus without intervention.
 Fetal surgery can improve the chances of survival to 50-60%.
 Recently, several studies found that a single course of prenatal steroids (betamethasone) may increase survival in hydropic fetuses with microcystic CPAMs to 75-100%.
 These studies indicate that large microcystic lesions may be treated prenatally without surgical intervention.
 Large macrocyst lesions may require in utero placement of a Harrison thoracoamniotic shunt.

+Thoracentesis, the draining of large, fluid-filled cysts, involves inserting a needle through the womb into the lesion and draining the fluid.

+Prognosis

+A 2023 review found that the overall prognosis for congenital pulmonary airway malformation, when diagnosed prenatally, was excellent.
+However, if fetal hydrops was present the survival rate dropped.
+If hydrops had not developed by the 26th week of pregnancy then risk reduced.

+Complications

+Infection and pleuropulmonary blastoma (PPB) are possible later complications.